kister-jimenez/mcu_tuts/README.md

 # Microcontroller Self-Study Guide

-This is a self-study guide for microcontroller fimrware development.
+This is a self-study guide for microcontroller firmware development.
 Each topic contains examples and exercises that will guide you in learning the basics of MCU firmware development.

 ## Folder structure
 ```